Here Are The 2017 Emmys Predictions You Need To Know

 Award show nominations are fun and all, but the real joy of entertainment competitions is seeing who actually comes out victorious.
 That's why we've already started trying to figure out who will win the 2017 Emmys.
-With the award show only days away now, it's possible to start reading the tea leaves and predict who will head home with a statue on September 17.
+Although the award show's nominations were only announced Thursday, it's possible to start reading the tea leaves and predict who will head home with a statue on 17th September.

-To start off on this tough journey as Emmy oracles, we've decided how the acting races will likely end.
+To start off on this tough journey as Emmy oracles, we've decided how the Outstanding Actor and Outstanding Actress races will likely end.
 Will it be Riz Ahmed or Ewan McGregor?
 Elisabeth Moss or Viola Davis?
-There's only one way to find out: scroll through the gallery to find out which stars you'll probably see thank the (TV) Academy very soon.
+There's only one way to find out: scroll through the gallery to find out which stars you'll probably see thank the (TV) Academy come September.

 Read These Stories Next: